awsdocs/aws-codebuild-user-guide/doc_source/getting-started.md

    ```
    + `build` represents information about this build\.
      + `buildComplete` represents whether the build was completed \(`true`\); otherwise, `false`\.
+     + `buildNumber` represents the build number for the CodeBuild build project\.
+The first build is number 1\.
+For each build run, `buildNumber` is incremented by 1\.
      + `initiator` represents the entity that started the build\.
      + `artifacts` represents information about the build output, including its location\.
      + `projectName` represents the name of the build project\.